MADHURI-HS/Enterprise-HR-RAG-Assistant/README.md

-# 🏢 Enterprise HR RAG Assistant
+# 🏢 AI Research & Rag Integrtaion Intern

 An AI-powered Enterprise HR Assistant that allows authenticated users to ask questions about HR policy documents through a conversational